danhpaiva/course-basic-java-JdA/README.md

 1. Clone the repo.
 2. Install Visual Studio and Eclipse.
-3. Access the class folder where the codes made in classes will be
+3. Access the CursoDeJava folder where the codes made in classes will be

 <h2 id=tecnologias>:toolbox: Technology</h2>